andrew/ultimate-awesome/README.md

 - [american-tech-is-a-unicorn](https://github.com/Explosion-Scratch/american-tech-is-a-unicorn) - Star to change the repo title to your username!.
 - [awesome-go-perf](https://github.com/go-perf/awesome-go-perf) - A curated list of Awesome Go performance libraries and tools.
 - [awesome-point-cloud-place-recognition](https://github.com/kxhit/awesome-point-cloud-place-recognition) - A list of papers about point cloud based place recognition, also known as loop closure detection in SLAM (processing).
-- [awesome-sunshine](https://github.com/lizardbyte/awesome-sunshine) - A collection of awesome Sunshine scripts, tools, guides and companion software.
 - [awesome_imputation](https://github.com/wenjiedu/awesome_imputation) - Awesome Deep Learning for Time-Series Imputation, including an unmissable paper and tool list about applying neural networks to impute incomplete time series containing NaN missing values/data.
+- [Awesome-Open-Vocabulary-Object-Detection](https://github.com/witnessai/Awesome-Open-Vocabulary-Object-Detection) - A curated list of papers, datasets and resources pertaining to open vocabulary object detection.
 - [awesome-ruby-blogs](https://github.com/Yegorov/awesome-ruby-blogs) - A curated list of Awesome Ruby Blogs and Newsletters for Ruby Developers and Newbies.
 - [awesome-quantum-ml](https://github.com/artix41/awesome-quantum-ml) - Curated list of awesome papers and resources in quantum machine learning.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
-- [Awesome-Open-Vocabulary-Object-Detection](https://github.com/witnessai/Awesome-Open-Vocabulary-Object-Detection) - A curated list of papers, datasets and resources pertaining to open vocabulary object detection.
 - [awesome-free-services](https://github.com/hql287/awesome-free-services) - Awesome free online services for startups and freelancers!.
 - [awesome-kubernetes-threat-detection](https://github.com/jatrost/awesome-kubernetes-threat-detection) - A curated list of resources about detecting threats and defending Kubernetes systems.
+- [fuzzing-tutorial](https://github.com/secnotes/fuzzing-tutorial) - Curated list of classic fuzzing books, papers about fuzzing at information security top conferences over the years, commonly used fuzzing tools, and resources that can help us use fuzzer easily. .
 - [Awesome-Table-Recognition](https://github.com/cv-small-snails/Awesome-Table-Recognition) - A curated list of resources dedicated to table recognition.
 - [awesome-backbone](https://github.com/sadcitizen/awesome-backbone) - A list of resources for backbone.js.
-- [fuzzing-tutorial](https://github.com/secnotes/fuzzing-tutorial) - Curated list of classic fuzzing books, papers about fuzzing at information security top conferences over the years, commonly used fuzzing tools, and resources that can help us use fuzzer easily. .
 - [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.
 - [awesome-standard](https://github.com/standard/awesome-standard) - Documenting the explosion of packages in the standard ecosystem!.
 - [Awesome-LLM-Prompt-Optimization](https://github.com/jxzhangjhu/Awesome-LLM-Prompt-Optimization) - Awesome-LLM-Prompt-Optimization: a curated list of advanced prompt optimization and tuning methods in Large Language Models.